Fiddlehead Fern Risotto Recipe Inspired by Stardew Valley

 Instructions

-• In a large skillet, heat the oil over medium high heat.
-Add the fiddleheads to the skillet and saute for 5-6 minutes, until the fiddleheads are tender.
-Add the minced garlic to the skillet and saute until fragrant, another 2-4 minutes.
-Season with salt and pepper, to taste.
+• In a large skillet, heat the oil over medium-high heat.
+Add the fiddleheads to the skillet and sauté for 5-6 minutes, until the fiddleheads are tender.
+Add the minced garlic to the skillet and sauté until fragrant, another 2-4 minutes.
+Season with salt and pepper to taste.
 Remove the fiddleheads and garlic from the skillet, leaving behind a bit of the oil.

 • Repeat adding the broth until the rice is saturated and tender (not chewy).
 The rice will 'reject' the additions of broth after a certain point and begin to form a brown sauce.